 Having exhausted all means of raising funds locally (for the construction of a church) church members asked Mrs. A.W.
 Marsh and Mrs. Martha Hayes, wife of the rector, to visit large parishes between Newark and New York City asking for aid.
 Armed with letters from the bishop and clergy the two set out.
 At the end of three weeks they returned weary but happy.
 They had many gifts including the news that Trinity Church, New York, had offered a loan of $500.
 In August 1851 the parish was admitted to membership in the diocese.
 A building was purchased for $350.
 On September 19 1852 the first services were held in the new building – of American Gothic design on the corner of West Miller and Main Street.
 The church was located there from 1851-1901

 The ladies sewing society soon provided carpeting and an organ for the new church.
 By 1892 the entire indebtedness was paid off.

-Plans were made to enlarge the church to include a parish house with offices and classrooms.
+Plans were made to enlarge the church to include a parish hall with offices and classrooms.
 By 1953 much of the money had been raised.
-In 1954 Bishop Dudley Stark dedicated the new parish House which adjoins the church.
+In 1954 Bishop Dudley Stark dedicated the new parish hall which adjoins the church.